 - Add noodles, water chestnuts, soy and pepper.

 - Combine cornflour with 1 tablespoon water in a small bowl.

 - Place 1 wrapper on a board with a corner pointing towards you.

-- Brush edges with cornflour mixture (keep remaining wrappers covered with damp tea towel).
+- Brush edges with cornflour mixture (keep remaining wrappers covered with a damp tea towel).

-- Spoon 1 tablespoon vegetable mixture into corner of wrapper.
+- Spoon 1 tablespoon vegetable mixture into the corner of the wrapper.

 - Fold corner over filling then roll up from corner to corner, folding edges in to enclose filling.

 - Repeat with remaining wrappers, cornflour mixture and filling.

 - Pour vegetable oil into wok until one-third full.